8 Best Cordless Screwdrivers (Save Time and Energy)

 Speed

 The exact speed at which a cordless screwdriver works is variable, differing greatly from one unit to the next.
 This speed is recorded in the form of RPMs or revolutions per minute.
-Most standard cordless drills feature a speed rating of 150-300 RPMs.
+Most standard cordless screwdrivers feature a speed rating of 150-300 RPMs.

 Therefore, extensive value is offered by a cordless screwdriver that features adjustable speed settings, which allow users to operate with the perfect blend of speed and precision.
 Variable settings of this nature also serve to reduce operator fatigue.